yuriy-chumak/ol/README.md

 Olvm can execute only precompiled OL scripts (see BINARY SCRIPTS section) and is very small (about 35KB).
-Full OL with interpreter, that can execute text lisp scripts, more fat (about 400KB executable).
+Full OL with interpreter, that can execute text lisp scripts is more fat (about 400KB executable).